-- For all of your written work: Submit proofread work only.
+For all of your written work: Submit proofread work only.
 If you need help with your writing, please make use of the following student support services, the Academic Success/Tutoring Center or Writing Lab.
-That means that you should use proper grammar, spelling and provide substantive work. - Submission Process: Assignments will be turned in on Canvas at the appropriate assignment submission board or/and I will ask that you bring your paper to class.
-I do not accept emailed submissions of any kind. - If you use Google, Wikipedia or any other site to copy and paste a response for an assignment online or to be turned in to class, and it is determined that you have plagiarized or engaged in any form of academic dishonesty, you will likely fail the assignment and possibly the course, despite points earned through other work.
-Acts of academic dishonesty are reviewed for disciplinary action. - Cheating or plagiarism is legitimate grounds for failing the course.
+That means that you should use proper grammar, spelling and provide substantive work.

+Submission Process: Assignments will be turned in on Canvas at the appropriate assignment submission board or/and I will ask that you bring your paper to class.
+I do not accept emailed submissions of any kind.

+Cheating or plagiarism is legitimate grounds for failing the course.
 Cheating behavior on tests includes, but is not limited to: keeping texts open for closed book exams, asking another student or individual for answers, keeping other browser windows open, assisting another student with cheating and anything else deemed dishonest.
 You may study and work on class assignments with a fellow student from class, however, your final submission must be written by you, using your own words.
 If I see two papers that are similar with only a few words or sentences different, both papers will receive a 0.